School of Medicine and Health Sciences

 The grade-point average is calculated by the Office of the Registrar, and the honors designation is entered on the transcript and the diploma of those students who earn an honors designation.
 If honors are entered in the commencement program, honors status will be determined on the basis of work completed by the end of the seventh term and entered only for those students who have completed seven-eighths of the credit hours required for the degree.
 Honors indicated on the diploma are calculated on the basis of all course work completed.
 The diploma and transcript are the official indication that a degree was conferred and honors awarded.

-The George Washington University's program of financial assistance for undergraduate students is described in Financial Aid Sourcebook from The George Washington University Office of Student Financial Assistance.
+The George Washington University financial assistance for undergraduate students is described in Financial Aid Sourcebook from The George Washington University Office of Student Financial Assistance.
 Undergraduate aid consists of two basic types: awards for academic achievement or talent without reference to financial circumstances (merit scholarships) and scholarships, grants, loans, and employment based on academic achievement and demonstrated financial need.
 All undergraduate gift aid (institutional scholarships and grants, and federal grants) requires that the recipient be working on the first undergraduate degree and be registered for a full-time course load at GW.
 Students are limited to eight semesters of institutional aid.
+Institutional aid is not available for online programs nor graduate programs.
 Loans and resident assistantships not based on financial need are available.

 Several offices on campus provide information on financial assistance for graduate and certificate students.
 Information about funding opportunities is provided by the Office of Graduate Student Assistantships and Fellowships.
 Forms and information on federal loans for graduate students can be obtained from the Office of Student Financial Assistance.
 Information on the Federal Work-Study Program, cooperative education opportunities, and on- and off-campus employment is available from the GW Career Center.
 Gift aid (scholarships, grants, fellowships, assistantships, etc.) is taxable to the extent that it exceeds the allowable costs of tuition, fees, and required books and supplies or is dedicated to other costs, such as room and board.
 Federal grants may be taxable if, together with other gift assistance, they exceed the allowable costs.
 In the case of a student who is awarded tuition scholarships, grants, or awards from more than one source, the combined amount cannot exceed tuition charges; institutional aid will be adjusted to this limit.